nautechsystems/nautilus_trader/docs/getting_started/installation.md

    - Windows:
        - Download and install [`rustup-init.exe`](https://win.rustup.rs/x86_64)
        - Install "Desktop development with C++" with [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)
+   - Verify (any system):
+       from a terminal session run: `rustc --version`

 2. Enable `cargo` in the current shell:
    - Linux and macOS: